 Once you add a plugin to your site, review how it performs for a day or two as sometimes plugins don’t play well together.
 Like AdSense and WordFence lately.
 Took me a while to work out that out.

 Number 3: Adsense

-Google Adsense is a program where you can advertise on your site and in turn receive commission for your hard work.
-But to get accepted into the Google Adsense Program takes a lot of Hard work, and good content.
+Google Adsense is a program where you can advertise on your site and in turn receive a commission for your hard work.
+But to get accepted into the Google Adsense Program takes a lot of Hard work and good content.
 They don’t just accept anyone.
 Google wants quality content for their advertisers so there is a minimum standard that Google sets.